 Welcome to the OMHS website

 During the first decades of the 21st century Ongar Millennium History Society has continued to expand and build upon the foundations laid down by the inaugural group, the Ongar Millennium History Project.
 At the Millennium this project group published the book 'Aspects of the History of Ongar' and established a short Town Walk following paving stones markers.

 Through their specific interest since then, members have researched and printed booklets, sewn historical altar kneelers for St Martin's Church, archived historical photographs, books, maps and artefacts along with coins discovered through metal detecting.
-Later in 2020 it is hoped to have these on display at the United Reformed Church.
+Later in 2021 it is hoped to have these on display at the Taylor Gallery in the United Reformed Church hall.

 We continue to encourage others to use their interests and skills to keep Ongar's history alive for future generations.